 The Open Web Application Security Project (OWASP) lists the Top 10 Application Security Risks and provides software tools and knowledge-based documentation along with a robust app-level security framework to boot.

-CloudLex’s cloud-based legal practice management software addresses all of the top 10 risks and holds fast to the standards set by the ultimate authority on application-level security, OWASP.
+CloudLex’s cloud-based personal injury practice management software addresses all of the top 10 risks and holds fast to the standards set by the ultimate authority on application-level security, OWASP.

 - To relieve any SQL Injection concerns, before passing on the parameterized queries to the interceptor, values are escaped to handle special characters and untrusted values.